 Discoverer of `10th planet` to give public lecture about the planet Oct.
 25

-Original post made by Richard Hine on Oct 18, 2006
+Original post made by Richard Hine, managing editor of The Almanac, on Oct 18, 2006

 By Clara Moskowitz